The International (2009 film): Plot

 When Salinger goes to interrogate Wexler, a veteran Stasi officer, the latter reveals that the IBBC is practically untouchable due to its connections to terrorist organizations, drug cartels, governments, and powerful corporations, though Wexler indicates a willingness to help Salinger take down the IBBC.
 Meanwhile, Salinger persuades Whitman to let him continue alone.

 In Italy, Salinger tells Calvini's sons of the IBBC's responsibility for their father's murder, prompting them to cancel the deal with the bank and order White to be killed.
 Salinger then accompanies Wexler to Istanbul, where Skarssen is buying the guidance systems from their only other manufacturer, Ahmet Sunay.
 Salinger attempts to record the conversation so that he can obstruct the deal by proving to the buyers that the missiles will be useless, but he ultimately fails.
 Both Wexler and Skarssen are then killed by a hitman contracted by the Calvinis to avenge their father's murder.
 Salinger is left stunned, his investigation, pursuit, and determination to bring down the IBBC having led to nothing.

 Afterwards, the bank successfully continues its operations despite the death of Skarssen, as he had predicted to Salinger before he was killed.
-However, with the new and more aggressive chairman, the IBBC's increased expansion and aggression ultimately lead to greater scrutiny, leading to a United States Senate investigation headed by Whitman.
+However, with the new and more aggressive chairman Francis Ehames, the IBBC's increased expansion and aggression eventually lead to greater scrutiny, leading to a United States Senate investigation headed by Whitman.